turtleman99/My_Academic_Page/content/about/_index.md

         # other_info: 'graduated without first class honor, supervised by Prof. Very Cool!'
 ---

-I am Guangyuan Weng (<font face=STKaiti>翁光源</font>), a second-year Ph.D. student in Computer Science at [Northeastern University][1], advised by [Prof. Huaizu Jiang][2].
-My research interest lies broadly in computer vision, including compositional reasoning and egocentric vision.
-I work on metric and representation learning for visual reasoning, enhancing the vision model with inductive capability.
+I am Guangyuan Weng (<font face=STKaiti>翁光源</font>), a Ph.D. student in Computer Science at [Northeastern University][1].
+My research interest lies broadly in machine learning, data mining and computational social science.
+I used to work on metric and representation learning for visual reasoning, enhancing the vision model with inductive capability.

 Before joining Northeastern University, I was a research intern in [IU Computer Vision Lab][3], supervised by [Prof. David J. Crandall][4].
 Before that, I worked with [Prof. Sören Schwertfeger][5] as a research assistant at [The Mobile Autonomous Robotic Systems Lab][6].
 I obtained my B.E. degree from [ShanghaiTech University][7] in July 2021.